-Note: To service the seals, dryer, coils and /or lines on the NITE SSI system you must (1) recover the systems refrigerant charge, (2) replace the orings, dryer, or lines, (3) evacuate / leak test system and (4) recharge the system with the recommended " Charge Capacity" from page 22.
+Note: Refrigerant lines are shipped after being vacuumed.
+To service the seals, dryer, coils and /or lines on the Parking Cooler system you must (1) recover the systems refrigerant charge, (2) replace the orings, dryer, or lines, (3) evacuate / leak test system and (4) recharge the system with the recommended "Charge Capacity" from page 24.